Barred tiger salamander: Distribution and habitat

-The barred tiger salamander lives in western Canada and the western half of the United States, but infrequently in California and Nevada.
-In Canada, it can be found in British Columbia, Alberta, Saskatchewan and Manitoba.
+Barred tiger salamanders primarily live in western Canada and the western half of the United States, but can be infrequently found in California and Nevada.
+In Canada, they can be found in British Columbia, Alberta, Saskatchewan and Manitoba.
 Its range in the United States extends to the southernmost tip of Texas, but no further east than the Dakotas and Oklahoma.
-It has been introduced into southern Arizona because its larvae are used as fish bait.
+The barred tiger salamander has been introduced into southern Arizona through its larvae, which are used as fish bait.

 It is a mainly terrestrial species, living in lowland deciduous forests, coniferous forests and woodlands.
 It also inhabits open fields, rough ground, upland meadows, grasslands, deserts, semideserts and streams.

 Status

 The Sonoran tiger salamander was classified as an endangered species in 1997, due to increased human activity causing degradation and fragmentation of its habitat.
 It is also threatened by various disease outbreaks triggered by species not native to Arizona.
 Some introduced animals, such as crayfish, prey on it.